mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 To achieve this, TLS records are used to encrypt and secure chunks of the application bytestream and are then sent through the TCP bytestream.
 TCPLS leverages TLS records differently.
-TCPLS defines its own framing mechanism and encoding that allows one or more TCPLS frames containing application data and control information.
+TCPLS defines its own framing that allows encoding application data and control information.
 A TCPLS frame is the basic unit of information for TCPLS.
 A TCPLS frame always fits in a single record.
+One or more TCPLS frames can be encoded in a TLS record.
-This TLS record is then reliably transported by a TCP connection.  {{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.
+This TLS record is then reliably transported by a TCP connection.
+{{fig-tcpls-frames}} illustrates the relationship between TCPLS frames and TLS records.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
   TCPLS Data     TCP Control      TCPLS Data
   abcdef         0010010          mnopq...
   <--------->   <----------->    <------------>
  /                          /
 /                          /
 |                         /
 |                        /
 |                      /
 |                    /